fectec/fectec/README.md

 👋 Welcome to my GitHub profile!
 I'm a passionate developer with interests in Robotics, Computer Vision, and Back End Development.
 Currently, I'm learning about Responsive Web Design and ROS 2 to broaden my skills.

-## 🌱 What I'm Learning
+## 🌱 What I'm Currently Learning

-- Responsive Web Design
+- Responsive Web Design.
-- ROS 2 (Robot Operating System 2)
+- ROS 2 (Robot Operating System 2).

 ## 💞 Collaboration